MattiaToscanelli/angular-ecommerce/README.md

 # 🛒 Angular eCommerce Web App

-This project is a modern and responsive eCommerce frontend application built with **Angular**.
+This is a frontend eCommerce application developed using Angular.
+The main objective was to explore and learn the framework, so the graphical design was kept simple.
-It serves as the client-side interface for an eCommerce platform, communicating with a separate backend powered by **Spring Boot** (available in a different repository).
+It communicates with a backend powered by **Spring Boot** (available in a separate repository).

 ---